chenyilan/chenyilan.github.io/_pages/about.md

 Biography
 =
-I received my Ph.D. from the University of the Chinese Academy of Sciences in 2022 and am currently a postdoctoral researcher in the lab of Professor Jianwen Luo at Tsinghua University.
+I received my Ph.D. from the University of the Chinese Academy of Sciences in 2022.
 My research focuses on the application of photoacoustic/ultrasound super-resolution imaging technologies and image reconstruction, as well as AI-based image reconstruction methods.
 To date, I have publicated over 40 papers in international journals and conferences, with more than 1,000 citations on Google Scholar (h-index: 17).
 I hold 3 national invention patents and have been the principal investigator for two national scientific grants.
 As the (co-) first author, I have published 11 SCI papers in leading international journals such as Light: Science & Applications, Neural Networks, IEEE Transactions on Computational Imaging, Photoacoustics, IEEE Sensors Journal, IEEE Journal of STQE, Optics Letters, and Biomedical Optics Express.
 I have also presented over 10 papers at international conferences such as MICCAI, ISBI, EMBC, and IUS.
 <br>

 Interests